BECAUSEYOULOVE

 Candid Photograph

-While Journalistic and Candid styles focus on capturing moments, Still-Life photography celebrates beauty found in details.
+While Journalistic and Candid styles focus on capturing moments, Still-Life photography celebrates the beautiful details found at weddings.

 Shoes and flowers